-This procedure covers our children and young people in all City of Edinburgh Council services and establishments.
-Where relevant and possible, the procedure extends beyond establishments; for example, online bullying which takes place outside of the establishment will be taken as seriously as any other form of bullying and may also be addressed by the establishment where health, wellbeing and learning is impacted.
+This procedure covers all of the children and young people living in the City of Edinburgh Council's residential houses.
+Where relevant and possible, the procedure extends beyond establishments; for example, online bullying which takes place outside of the establishment.